TeMU-BSC/ictusnet/readme.md

 ## Development

-### Method A: Using three different terminal windows
+In order to run the database, the backend and the frontend, we are using three different terminal sessions:

 ```bash
 # terminal 1